xyrelljoi/xyrelljoi/README.md

   <h2>👋 Welcome!</h2>
   <p>
     <strong>Hi!
 I'm Xy!(She/Her)</strong></br>
 I am an upcoming third year college student and currently taking a bachelor degree in Information Systems.
 My goal is to learn git and GitHub and be able to collaborate on an open source.
+Willing to learn more and open for fresh ideas.🥳
  </p>
 </div>
 <div align = center>